Qarik-Group/operator-workshop/student/lab-1/README.md

 $ ./create-env.sh
 ```

+This process should take about 10 - 12 minutes.

 ### Result

 NOTE: What happens as we deploy bosh?
 What does each stage of the process mean?